-We are encouraging our partners to maintain a positive mindset – something that is hard to do when so many news outlets are only talking about the negatives.
+First and foremost: the importance of adapting to change in business cannot be understated.
+Business leaders need to be agile and stay optimistic.
+Even during these uncertain times, we have encouraged our partners to maintain a positive mindset – something that is hard to do when so many news outlets are only talking about the negatives.
 Amazing things can happen during these events too, and some of the most successful companies have emerged during times of great change.

 Google and PayPal persevered through the aftermath of the dot-com bust.
-More recently, Airbnb, Square, and Stripe were founded in the midst of the Global Financial Crisis.
-When these events happen great companies find ways through and are stronger on the other side.
+More recently, Airbnb, Square, and Stripe were founded in the midst of the global financial crisis.
+When these events happen, great companies find ways through and are stronger on the other side.

-- Your level of outreach to your stakeholders: During times of crisis the frequency and quality of your communication to the company’s stakeholders is an item many CEOs ignore.
-Many simply do what their attorney or PR firm advises and follow the normal cadence.
+In times of change, the frequency and quality of your communication to the company’s stakeholders is an item many CEOs ignore.
+Many simply do what their attorneys or PR firms advise and follow the normal cadence.

-- Pull your leadership team together for a 15 minute daily standing meeting where you cover each team member’s number one priority and the very top issues of the day.
+- Pull your leadership team together for a 15-minute daily standing meeting where you cover each team member’s number one priority and the very top issues of the day.

 - Reach out to all of your clients weekly at minimum, and depending on the service you perform potentially more frequently.

 - Communicate with your key vendors to ensure consistent delivery, or to discuss any potential changes that you may need to share or be made aware of.